 Since the native soils at the site consist of highly plastic silty clay, there will be no significant infiltration from the tanks to the surrounding soils.
+Additionally, the concrete tanks are to be sealed.
 For this reason, the proposed stormwater tanks have been designed as storage tanks only and not infiltration tanks.
-Since the expected groundwater level will be below the tanks and the hydraulic conductivity of the surrounding highly plastic silty clay is low, there is also expected to be no significant infiltration from the ground into the tanks.
 Therefore, the potential of an elevated groundwater level has no significant impact on the design of the proposed storage tanks.